dusiasi/foosha/README.md

 The client is started by running `npm run dev` from the client root folder.
 To connect your own database, you might want to adapt `server/model/index.js` locally.

+## Our contribution
+During the legacy group project, our team undertook significant improvements to enhance Foosha's robustness and scalability.
+Here are the key enhancements made:

+Code Refactoring: We conducted a thorough refactor of the codebase, restructuring it to improve readability and maintainability.

+TypeScript Migration: We migrated the codebase from JavaScript to TypeScript, leveraging TypeScript's static typing capabilities to catch errors early and enhance code quality.

+Test Implementation: We added some unit tests to the application.

 ### Ideas for further development

 - Sorting conversations by newest message and highlight unread messages